hanseltime/hanseltime-janus-simple-command/packages/jsp-ws-connection/README.md

 # `jsp-ws-connection`

-This library is for specfic implementaions of the janus-simple-command package
+This library is for specfic implementaions of the janus-simple-command package.

 Currently supported